-- A comprehensive set of access design criteria for placement and design of driveways accessing Route 44 - Transfer of development rights program for transfer of development rights from the preservation areas to the development nodes - A comprehensive set of open space set-aside requirements for all types of developments in addition to that required as part of an OSCD; from pedestrian refuges in large parking lots to pocket parks in a planned "lifestyle centers" to community parks in a mixed-density residential development to conservation easements for bicycle and pedestrian trails - Reduced setbacks for the newly created zones encompassing the development nodes to bring buildings closer to the street and place parking behind buildings to foster a pedestrian-friendly environment that also de-emphasizes the needs of the automobile. - Allow small lot sizes in the development nodes with specific standards for consolidation of parcels to accommodate a larger planned development scheme and/or signage requirements, and reductions or waivers of fees associated with development applications.
+- A comprehensive set of access design criteria for placement and design of driveways accessing Route 44 - Transfer of development rights program for transfer of development rights from the preservation areas to the development nodes - A comprehensive set of open space set-aside requirements for all types of developments in addition to that required as part of an OSCD; from pedestrian refuges in large parking lots to pocket parks in a planned "lifestyle centers" to community parks in a mixed-density residential development to conservation easements for bicycle and pedestrian trails - Reduced setbacks for the newly created zones encompassing the development nodes to bring buildings closer to the street and place parking behind buildings to foster a pedestrian-friendly environment that also de-emphasizes the needs of the automobile. - Allow small lot sizes in the development nodes with specific standards for consolidation of parcels to accommodate a larger planned development scheme

+Development Incentives: Many communities use a diversity of both regulatory and nonregulatory incentives to attract the types of businesses they wish to see in a targeted district or node.
+Regulatory incentives contained in the zoning ordinance can include allowances for greater intensity/density of structures on a lot, more flexibility in parking, open space, public space, and/or signage requirements, and reductions or waivers of fees associated with development applications.
 In addition, some communities offer a streamlined development approval process for desirable forms of development.
 For example, in Tolland, the zoning administrator can approve some developments that are allowed by right and meet all site plan requirements, bypassing the formal Planning and Zoning application and decision making process.
-In order to encourage the construction of affordable housing for seniors, the regulations can also offer a streamlined or expedited application process for developments that incorporate affordable age-targeted housing in the development nodes.
+In order to encourage the construction of affordable housing for seniors, the regulations can also offer a streamlined or expedited application process for developments that incorporate affordable agetargeted housing in the development nodes.

-Development Incentives: Many communities use a diversity of both regulatory and non-regulatory incentives to attract the types of businesses they wish to see in a targeted district or node.
-Regulatory incentives contained in the zoning ordinance can include allowances for greater intensity/density of structures on a lot, more flexibility in parking, open space, public space,